Blogs

 Using personal safety devices from SoloProtect would allow managers to view data about the number of genuine incidents involving certain stores or members of staff.
 This data can be analysed to identify patterns and areas where additional security measures may be needed.

 Employers who provide personal safety devices to their staff demonstrate a commitment to employee safety and reduce potential liability in case of workplace incidents.
+Equipping retail staff with personal alarms shows your commitment to duty of care and strengthens compliance with health and safety regulations.
+Demonstrating a commitment to retail health and safety compliance also builds trust with insurers and regulators.

 Making personal safety devices visible and known to potential wrongdoers can sometimes act as a deterrent (e.g. bodyworn video).
 But it’s equally as important to have a discreet means of calling for help too.
 In certain situations, e.g. shoplifting or attack, letting the offender know you have called for help can cause a situation to escalate.
+Visible bodyworn safety devices act as a strong deterrent to shoplifters, especially when clearly displayed or explained through signage.

 Personal safety devices are a cost-effective investment for retailers.
 While they provide a wide range of security benefits, they often come at a relatively low cost compared to potential losses from theft and shrinkage.
 Investing in these devices not only protects your store but also offers peace of mind without breaking the bank.
 It's a prudent financial decision that can lead to long-term savings and improved profitability for your retail business.